ionic-team/ionic-docs/static/usage/v8/theming/class-dark-mode/vue/example_vue.md

         personCircleOutline,
         sunnyOutline,
         sunny,
-        initializeDarkTheme,
+        initializeDarkPalette,
         toggleChange,
-        toggleDarkTheme,
+        toggleDarkPalette,
-        themeToggle,
+        paletteToggle,
       };
     },
   });
 </script>

 <style>
-  /* (Optional) This is added to prevent the flashing that happens when toggling between themes */ ion-item {
+  /* (Optional) This is added to prevent the flashing that happens when toggling between palettes */ ion-item {
     --transition: none;
   }